We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 - 31 calories in total

-- 2 g fat (As mentioned low fats ensure blood vessels and cardiovascular are healthy)
+- 2 g fat (low fats ensure a healthy cardiovascular system)

-- 2 g curb (Also gives the pet strength and energy)
+- 2 g curb (gives guinea pigs strength and energy)

 - 5% iron